Lately, I’ve been thinking a lot about how Jesus fellowshipped with Adam.

 For me, flying my plane recharges my batteries and restores my soul.
 So does taking time to shut out all distractions and quietly read a good book, or staring off into vast vistas, or spending time talking with a particularly close friend.
 These are not “spiritual” pursuits, but without them I become emotionally raw and spiritually empty as my energy drains away.

-But I find more times of significant fellowship with Him when I’m poking holes in the clouds at 8,000 feet, reading an engaging book (and not – please, please don’t tell anyone I said this – necessarily the Bible!), sharing a meal with some friends, sitting on a rocky ledge staring off into a valley thousands of feet below, or fishing in my canoe on a quiet creek in the light of early darkness.
+But I find more times of significant fellowship with Him when I’m poking holes in the clouds with my plane at 8,000 feet, reading an engaging book (and not – please, please don’t tell anyone I said this – necessarily the Bible!), sharing a meal with some friends, sitting on a rocky ledge staring off into a valley thousands of feet below, or fishing in my canoe on a quiet creek in the light of early dawn.

 Those are the things that resonate with how God uniquely created me.